samsonajohnson/harvard_git_training/README.md

 This folder contians the git lesson that we are on.

+this is a conflicting change ffrom the master branch

 change for github pull request

 git init - initializes an empty repository.
 Nesting git projects is sort of a